jbuncle/php-autosemver/README.md

 * Adding a return type that was previously not type hinted will show as a breaking change, even if the type matches what was previously returned
 (technically this is a breaking changes as method might be overridden and then not match).
 * Removing a type parameter will show as breaking change
+* Doesn't recognise an addition of a method signature to an interface as a breaking change.

 # Improvements
 * Make more aware of composer